 Not everyone speaks French

 Despite French being an official language of Canada and being taught the language at school, not everyone speaks French in Toronto so you don’t need to know it to live here.
-In fact, over 140 languages and dialects are spoken in Toronto, and just over 30 per cent of the people who live in Toronto speak a language other than English or French at home.
+In fact, over 140 languages and dialects are spoken in Toronto, and about 26 per cent of the people who live in Toronto speak a language other than English or French at home.

 Public transit can be frustrating – but it gets the job done

 Public transit in Toronto gets a lot of flack and if you live here you will inevitably end up complaining about taking the TTC at some point (or several points).
 But despite some frustrations, hopping on the bus, subway or streetcar will get you from A to B. Sometimes slower than you might like, but in general transit in Toronto is reliable and often easier than driving downtown or trying to find parking.

 It’s pretty safe here